devinamos24/Group2_HW3_CSC346/03_ElementArrays/README.md

 ```java
 node.getNodeName().equals("state")
 ```
-In order to return a node list of elements we need to implement the `getElementsbyTagName()` method.
+In order to return a node list of elements we need to implement the `getElementsByTagName()` method.
 This, with the specified tag name returns a node list of all elements in the same order they are displayed in the source xml file.

 Additionally, we add the `getTextContent()` method in order to return the contents of the node and its respective decendants.